Flexible - Partial Denture

 The most recent advance in dental materials has been the application of nylon-like materials to the fabrication of dental appliances.
 Nylon generally replaces the metal, and the pink acrylic denture material used to build the framework for standard removable partial dentures.
 Nylon is similar to the material used to build those fluorescent orange traffic cones you sometimes see on highways.
 It is nearly unbreakable, is colored pink like the gums, can be built quite thin, and can form not only the denture base, but the clasps as well.
 Since the clasps are built to curl around the necks of the teeth, they are practically indistinguishable from the gums that normally surround the teeth.
 Brands of this type are: Luciton FRS, Sunflex, TCS, Duraflex, Valplast, and Flexstar.

-A second type of flexible partial denture base uses a vinyl composite instead of nylon.
+Our type of flexible partial denture base uses a vinyl composite instead of nylon.
 The most commonly sold brand is Flexite.
 A second brand Is Ultraflex.
 These materials are also flexible and can be built with tooth or gum colored clasps.
 Ultraflex even comes in a clear variety.
 Unlike nylon partial dentures, they are much easier for the dentist to adjust making them a much more "user friendly" denture base.